violapterin/dotfiles/notes/Git_commands_a_Memo.md

 Now, an editor opens, showing the commit message in the beginning, where you may revise it.
 This file is saved as `.git/COMMIT_EDITMSG`.

 I find it useful to edit here because you don't have to backslash-escape special characters, which may occur in verbatim expressions.
 You can also add more explanatory lines below, separated from the title with a blank line.
-The status is shown again as commented lines to recapitulate changes for you.
+The status is shown again as commented lines to recapitulate their difference for you.

 ### Viewing Commit Log